benrlodge/isotopeSearchFilter/README.md

 ### Contributions:

 PRs and feature requests are encouraged.
-If you wish to PR please make updates in the coffee file.
+If you wish to contribute please make updates in the coffee file.